1888 - 1904

 1928 – 1944 Preliminary School

 A system of 4-6 weeks preliminary training of new entrants was introduced in 1928 after the arrival from England of the School’s first permanent tutor.
-The Preliminary School was, for a short time, housed in one of the Seddon Shelters (initially intended for housing infectious disease patients).
+The Preliminary School was, for a short time, housed in the old 'tin shed' (initially intended for housing infectious disease patients).
 Soon the Preliminary School moved into a one-storey wooden building to the south of the Victoria Wards.

 (This building had been occupied by the Massage Department from 1922-1928 before they moved to the newly-opened Front Block).